Updated July 2020.

 Side effects include symptoms of withdrawal, which include headaches, the “shakes” or a jittery feeling, and feeling ‘not yourself’ without it.
-Anyone who is addicted to drugs can experience, though the symptoms can be different for each person.
+Anyone who is addicted to drugs can experience withdrawal syndrome, though these symptoms can be different for each person.

-This is why drug addicts keep going back for more drugs, because without them, they feel terrible and the only way to correct that is to take more.
+Addiction keeps a person going back for more, because without it, he or she will feel terrible and the only way to correct that feeling is to take more.

 It’s the same with caffeine.